Sitecore/Sitecore.Pathfinder/README.md

 ### Building
 The build tool chain is specified in the build-project/tasks configuration setting.
-The default value is ``"check-project pack-nuget copy-dependencies copy-package install-package publish-database show-metrics"``.
+The default value is ``"check-project write-exports pack-nuget copy-dependencies copy-package install-package publish-database show-metrics"``.

 1. Check the project for warnings and errors.
 Any errors will stop the build.
+2. Writes export declarations to the [Project]/sitecore.project/exports.xml file.
-2. Create a Nuget package from the project.
+3. Create a Nuget package from the project.
-3. Copy dependency files from the [Project]/sitecore.project/packages directory to the website ([DataFolder]/Pathfinder/Available).
+4. Copy dependency files from the [Project]/sitecore.project/packages directory to the website ([DataFolder]/Pathfinder/Available).
-4. Copy package [Project]/sitecore.project/Sitecore.nupkg to the website ([DateFolder]/Pathfinder/Available).
+5. Copy package [Project]/sitecore.project/Sitecore.nupkg to the website ([Data]/Pathfinder/Available).
-5. Install the package by making a request to the website: [Website]/sitecore/shell/client/Applications/Pathfinder/InstallPackage
+6. Install the package by making a request to the website: [Website]/sitecore/shell/client/Applications/Pathfinder/InstallPackage
-6. Publish the Master database by making a request to the website: [Website]/sitecore/shell/client/Applications/Pathfinder/Publish
+7. Publish the Master database by making a request to the website: [Website]/sitecore/shell/client/Applications/Pathfinder/Publish
-7. Show project metrics.
+8. Show project metrics.

 ### Configuration
-Pathfinder is configured using a global configuration file, a project configuration file and optionally a user configuration file.
-The user and project configuration files can overwrite any settings in the global configuration file.
+Pathfinder is configured using a global configuration file, a project configuration file, and optionally a machine/project configuration file and a user configuration file.
+The user, machine/project and project configuration files can overwrite any settings in the global configuration file.

-The global configuration is located in the tools directory.
+The global configuration is located in the [Tools] directory.
 You should never change this file.
 Instead overwrite settings in the project or user configuration files.

 [Global configuration: /sitecore.tools/scconfig.json](src/console/scconfig.json)

-The project configuration file is located in the root of the project: /scconfig.json.
+The project configuration file is located in the root of the project: [Project]/scconfig.json.

 [Project configuration: /scconfig.json](src/console/files/project/scconfig.json)

-The user configuration file is options and is located next to the project configuration file.
+The user configuration file is optional and is located next to the project configuration file.
 It has the extension .user.

 [Tools]/scconfig.json (global configuration)
-/scconfig.json (project configuration)
+[Project]/scconfig.json (project configuration)
-/scconfig.[MachineName].json (machine/project configuration)
+[Project]/scconfig.[MachineName].json (machine/project configuration)
-/scconfig.json.user (user configuration)
+[Project]/scconfig.json.user (user configuration)

 ### Dependencies and exports
 A project can declare items and resources that are used by other projects.
-The `write-export` task write a export declaration of all items and templates in the project to the [Project]/sitecore.project/exports.xml file.
+The `write-exports` task writes export declarations of all items and templates in the project to the [Project]/sitecore.project/exports.xml file.

-When a project is being compiled, Pathfinder will look for [Project]/sitecore.project/exports.xml files in all Nuget packages in the
+When a project is being compiled, Pathfinder will look for Nuget packages in the [Project]/sitecore.project/packages directory and extract any exports.xml files.
-[Project]/sitecore.project/packages directory.
 All declared items and templates are added to the project as external references.

+#### Repository
 The repository (located in [Tools]/files/repository) contains a number of packages with external references to the master and core databases and various SPEAK packages.